Dumaguete Photo gallery: nudibranchs and sea slugs

 Funeral (mourning) jorunna, Jorunna funebris

-Yellow-guts gmnodoris, Gymnodiris aff. citrina
+Yellow-guts gymnodoris, Gymnodiris aff. citrina

 Bumpy mexichromis, Mexichromis multituberculata

-hairy Norse god, (shaggy aegires), Aegires villosus
+Hairy Norse god, (shaggy aegires), Aegires villosus

 Geometric nudibranch, Goniobranchus geometricus